plugget/plugget-unreal-plugin/README.md

 The following instructions are for Windows:
 1. Install Python dependencies.
 Install the dependencies to Unreal's engine folder:

 ⚠️ PySide 6.7 has a breaking bug.
 Install older version for now
+py3.11 has no available older versions for PySide6

 ```batch
 set UE_FOLDER="D:\Program Files\Epic Games\UE_5.4"
 set PYTHON_FOLDER=%UE_FOLDER%\Engine\Binaries\ThirdParty\Python3\Win64